nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

   - `filtered` - Raw BG is calculated by applying the calibration to the glucose record's filtered value.
 The glucose record's filtered values are generally produced by the CGM by a running average of the unfiltered values to produce a smoothed value when the sensor noise is high.

   - `unsmoothed` - Raw BG is calculated by first finding the ratio of the calculated filtered value (the same value calculated by the `filtered` setting) to the reported glucose value.
 The displayed raw BG value is calculated by dividing the calculated unfiltered value (the same value calculated by the `unfiltered` setting) by the ratio.
-The effect is to exagerate changes in trend direction so the trend changes are more noticeable to the user.
+The effect is to exaggerate changes in trend direction so the trend changes are more noticeable to the user.
 This is the legacy raw BG calculation algorithm.

 <img src="..\img\SetupNS21.png" style="zoom:40%;" />